-This large and advanced (but economically unimportant) family is primarily herbaceous, but all growth forms occur.
+This especially large (and advanced (approximately 20,000 species, thus the second largest of the flowering plant families in terms of number of species) but agriculturally unimportant family is primarily herbaceous, but all growth forms occur.
 The leaves are alternate, often in basal rosettes, and exstipulate.
 The inflorescence is a head that looks like as single flower, composed of tiny flowers inserted on a common receptacle.
 The flowers are bi-or unisexual, actinomorphic or zygomorphic, 5-merous, and sympetalous.
 The calyx is absent or rudimentary and modified in a “pappus” of bristles or scales.
 The flowers are of two types: ray (ligulate) and disk (tubular).
 The androecium is of five stamens united by their anthers, forming a tube around the style.
 The ovary is inferior and the fruit is an achene.

 The sunflower inflorescence is “composite” of many individually small flowers.

 There are two type of flowers that may occur in a Asteraceae capitulum.
 In the types that have both types, the ones on the outside, which resemble the petals of an individual flower, are the “ray flowers,” while the ones in the center, which resemble the sexual parts (stamens and carpels) of an individual flower, are “disk flowers.”

 The Asteraceae capitulum is an inflorescence that resembles and individual flower.

 The aggregation of many small flowers together in compact arrays is an adaptation to facilitate, in effect, an “assembly line” type of pollination.
 Very efficient.